mlevans0/altmetric-details-page-api-docs/source/getting-started.rst

 Authentication
 ==============
-Using the both the **Full Access** endpoint and the Details Page API without rate-limiting requires an API key for authorization.
+An API key is only required when accessing the **Full Access** endpoint or to remove rate-limiting restrictions enforced on all endpoints.
 This key is a token that allows our application to verify that you are authorized to use the API and should be included when making requests.
-To do this you will need to include a query string parameter named ``key`` that contains your assigned API key.
+To do this you will need to include a parameter named ``key`` that contains your assigned API key.

 For example, if your key was ``xxx-xxx-xxx-xxx`` your request would look like this: ``curl 'http://api.altmetric.com/v1/id/241939?key=xxx-xxx-xxx-xxx'``

-For more information regardig obtaining an API key see our :ref:`Licensing` page.
+For more information regarding obtaining an API key see our :ref:`Licensing` page.

 Versioning
 ==========